 Ken Cockburn is a poet and translator based in Edinburgh.
 After several years at the Scottish Poetry Library in Edinburgh, he has freelanced since 2004, working in schools, colleges, care and community settings, and collaborating with visual artists on book, exhibition and public art projects.
 Since 2019 he has worked as Creative Projects Manager with Lapidus Scotland.

-Ken oversees Autumn Voices’ funded projects such as “Watering Grass Roots”.
+Ken oversees Autumn Voices’ projects.

 Tell us 4 important facts about yourself: